What we learned in 2018

 As 2018 has ended, Obvi enters 2019 with an exciting milestone – we now help Canadians save over $1,000,000 each month by going online for Extended Auto Warranty and GAP Insurance.
 As we prepared last year to launch a game changing platform to deliver comprehensive coverage at a fair price, we knew it wouldn’t be easy given some of the stigma facing the industry from decades of poor contracts and sales practices.
 Whilst looking forward in 2019, we also wanted to share the most talked about changes we implemented in 2018:

 Value of KMs.
 So many Extended Warranties have short term options, but this fails to recognize that you are investing in the future of your vehicle.
-With coverage up to 175,000 KM and a transfer clause, Obvi recognizes the investment made in your vehicle.
-Even if you expect to sell or trade your vehicle after 5 years, a 7 year/175,000KM policy drastically increases the value of your vehicle.
+With coverage for up to 8 years and a transfer clause, Obvi recognizes the investment made in your vehicle.
+Even if you expect to sell or trade your vehicle after 5 years, an 8 year policy drastically increases the value of your vehicle.
 Without the KMs, the value of a warranty diminishes greatly.

 The actual role of an auto dealer.
 The role of the dealer is to sell another insurance providers’ Extended Warranty and GAP Insurance products, which are probably the only insurance products today that allow for a point of sale commission of 2 or 3 times the actual premium – it only makes sense to cut out the middleman to deliver customers fair pricing.